Child Dog Bite FAQ

 A

 A dog bite is when a dog’s mouth closes around a part of the child’s body.
-The bite may be more of a warning to scare the child and not actually break the skin; however, dog bites can result in puncture wounds, infections, scars or crush-type injuries affecting nerves or muscles.
+Sometimes, bites are warnings meant to scare and may not break the skin.
+However, dog bites can lead to puncture wounds, infections, scars, or crush-type injuries affecting nerves or muscles.

-Scarring and nerve damage are some of the most serious injuries, leaving permanent reminders of the dog attack.
+Injuries such as scarring and nerve damage are among the most serious, often leaving permanent reminders of the attack.

 Who is most at risk for dog bites?